etdey/gdl90/README.md

 ## Package Overview

-The package requires Python 2.6 or 2.7 and makes use of the Python Standard Library for all functions except where noted.
+The package requires a minimum of Python 3.8, has been tested with Python 3.13, and makes use of the Python Standard Library for all functions except where noted.
 The primary tool components are:

-* gdl90_receiver.py -- _receives a live or recorded data stream from ADS-B hardware_
+* `gdl90_receiver.py` -- _receives a live or recorded data stream from ADS-B hardware_
-* gld90_recorder.py -- _records the raw data stream from ADS-B hardware to file_
+* `gld90_recorder.py` -- _records the raw data stream from ADS-B hardware to file_
-* gld90_sender.py -- _sends a previously recorded data stream to network_
+* `gld90_sender.py` -- _sends a previously recorded data stream to network_

 The `gdl90` subdirectory contains the libraries for decoding and encoding the GDL 90 and UAT messages.

+## Automated Tests

+The Python `unittest` framework is used for automated tests.
+All of the unit tests can be executed with the `run_tests.sh` shell script on Linux or MacOS.

 ## Receiver